Long-Moody construction of braid group representations and Haraoka's multiplicative middle convolution for KZ-type equations: The Katz--Long--Moody construction and the multiplicative middle convolution

 \subsection{Correspondence with the two settings}

-Here we discuss the differences in the settings between the algebraic construction method (KLM) and the analytic construction method (MC), which are essential for establishing the correspondence between them.
+Here we discuss the differences in the settings between the algebraic construction method (the KLM construction) and the analytic construction method (the multiplicative middle convolution), which are essential for establishing the correspondence between them.

-The KLM construction method yields representations consisting of group homomorphisms, whereas the MC method produces anti-representations consisting of group antihomomorphisms.
+The KLM construction yields representations, i.e., group homomorphisms, whereas the multiplicative middle convolution produces anti-representations, i.e., group anti-homomorphisms.
 Moreover, we note that the orientations of paths defining the generators of the fundamental groups of the domains differ between the two methods.
 This difference in path orientation causes a change in the generators of the pure braid group.

-\subsection{irreducibility}
+\subsection{Irreducibility}

-In \cite{haraoka2020multiplicative} theorem 5.7, it is mentioned that middle convolution can produce irreducible representation if we assume that $M_{0j}$ is irreducible.
-By combining the theorem and the Haraoka-Long natural transformatin, we can obtain irredicible representation of $F_n\rtimes B_n$ via the Katz-Long-Moody construction, if we assume that $\rho$ is irreducible.
+In \cite{haraoka2020multiplicative}, Theorem 5.7, it is shown that the multiplicative middle convolution produces an irreducible representation under the assumption that the tuple $(M_{0j})_{1\leq j\leq n}$ is irreducible, that is, the matrices $M_{01}, \dots, M_{0n}$ admit no common nontrivial invariant subspace.
+By combining this theorem with the Haraoka-Long correspondence, we obtain an irreducible representation via the Katz-Long-Moody construction, provided that the restriction $\rho|_{F_n}$ is irreducible, that is, the tuple $(g_1, \dots, g_n)$ admits no common nontrivial invariant subspace.
+Note that this hypothesis is in general stronger than the irreducibility of $\rho$ as a representation of $F_n \rtimes B_n$.